 - Reveal extra dimensions of space, beyond the three we currently see.

-The collider smashes together trillions of protons, so that physicists can sift through the mountains of debris looking for sub-atomic particles – like the Higgs Boson.
+The collider smashes together trillions of protons, so that physicists can sift through the mountains of debris looking for sub-atomic particles – like the Higgs Boson or God Particle.

-Image source: UK SUN, in an article that says: ‘photos taken above CERN’s Large Hadron Collider lead to wild new conspiracy theories …’ one of these was that Geneva would be sucked into a dark hole in space.
+Image source: THE SUN, a British Tabloid, claimed in a sensationalist article that: ‘photos taken above CERN’s Large Hadron Collider lead to wild new conspiracy theories … one of these was that Geneva would be sucked into a dark hole in space.

-CERN says: ‘ … it will allow us to continue our measurements of the particles predicted by the Standard Model, the theoretical model of particles and forces, and to identify any discrepancies between the experimental results and the theory.
-It will also allow us to verify if other particles exist at the LHC energy scale.
+CERN says: ‘ … it will also allow us to verify if other particles exist at the LHC energy scale.
 Their existence might resolve some of the outstanding puzzles of contemporary physics, such as the presence of the enigmatic dark matter.

-Might an Aussie technology company need a bit more convincing?
+Might an uninformed audience need a bit more convincing?

-In 2016, the Powerhouse Museum in Sydney borrowed the Large Hadron Collider exhibition from the London Science Museum.
+In 2016, the Powerhouse Museum in Sydney borrowed the Large Hadron Collider exhibition from the London Science Museum, and I couldn’t wait to get there.

-There was also a dramatisation of the control room of the LHC on the big video screen, showing researchers talking about how they found the Higgs Boson – the exciting ‘unblinding’, the discovery of the particle that Professor Higgs from Edinburgh had predicted the existence of 60 years ago.
+One exhibit showed a dramatisation of the control room of the LHC on the big video screen, showing researchers talking about how they found the Higgs Boson.
+The exciting ‘unblinding’, the discovery of the particle that Professor Higgs from Edinburgh had predicted the existence of 60 years ago.

 A young female scientist recalled how she had to present the breakthrough to an astonished world, after several sleepless nights.
-I listened with great anticipation, but must’ve missed some vital piece in the puzzle.
-My companion looked perplexed; he’d missed it, too.
+I listened with great anticipation, but I must’ve missed some vital piece in the puzzle.
+My companion looked perplexed; she’d missed it, too.

-A little later, we happened upon a reconstruction of the sleepless young researcher’s office, and here at last we saw the ‘unblinding’: a small blip on a graph.
+A little later we happened upon a reconstruction of the sleepless young researcher’s office.
+Here, at last, we saw the manifestation of this amazing breakthrough, a small blip on a graph.
 We looked at each other in again and shook our heads.

 We wondered how the physicists managed to persuade so many governments to contribute 10 billion Euros to the discovery of a particle they couldn’t even see, let alone understand its function.
 Might Aussie Tech companies be a bit more sceptical?